 Denmark's communication of results from GWSP will include ad hoc meetings held in Denmark.
-The GWSP and the seconded sector adviser should aim to participate once per year, in a meeting with the interested Danish resource on a specific thematic water related issue.
 In addition, the Ministry of Foreign Affairs webpage will have links to relevant GWSP sites, and the support will form part of broader communication on strengthening climate and environment in Danish development assistance.